Canada Express Entry Draw: 421 Invitations Issued in Targeted PNP Round

 Q1: Why is the PNP nomination so powerful in Express Entry?

 Because it will earn you a 600-point CRS score boost, usually many times more than whatever draw you will only be lucky enough to be drawn for.
-You’ve won yourself an ITA in the next cycle to be held over.
+You’ve an ITA in the next cycle that will be held over.

 Q2: What’s the chance of my being given a provincial nomination?

 Do your research.
 Check every territory and province site to see which PNP streams are open to take applications.
-Some run an Expression of Interest (EOI) system, and others take direct application, or job offers from in-situ employers.
+Some organisations run an Expression of Interest (EOI) system, while others accept direct applications or job offers from in-situ employers.

 Q3: What happens next after receiving an ITA?